 The Company engaged in financial instruments contract such as forward contracts, call and put options and structured instruments in order to manage foreign currencies exposure.

-During the year the Company engaged in four financial instruments which resulted in \$157 thousand recorded as finance income (2015: one financial instrument which resulted in \$3 thousand recorded as finance expenses).
+During the year the Company engaged in ten financial instruments which resulted in \$242 thousand recorded as finance expenses.
+(2016: four financial instrument which resulted in \$157 thousand recorded as finance income).

 (g) Interest rate risk management